Enhancing Video Large Language Models with Structured Multi-Video Collaborative Reasoning: Method

 \subsection{Structured Multi-Video Prompt}

-Upon obtaining the fused multi-video graph tokens, we need to integrate the graph, video, and text tokens together to create an LLM-friendly prompt.
-Therefore, we propose the structured multi-video prompt, as is shown in Figure~\ref{fig:prompts}.
-Our prompt originates from previous video language models' prompt design~\cite{lin2023video}.
-For target video, we maintain the video tokens $<$\textbf{\textit{VIDEO\_TOKENS}}$>$ of the target video to preserve fine-grained and detailed visual information.
-We also append its graph-structured data $<$\textbf{\textit{GRAPH\_TOKENS}}$>$ to indicate the key object and spatio-temporal relationships.
-For $N$ related videos, we only maintain the concise and data-efficient graph-structured data $<$\textbf{\textit{GRAPH\_TOKENS}}$>$.
+Upon obtaining the fused multi-video graph tokens, we need to integrate the graph, video, and text tokens together to create an LLM-friendly input.
+Therefore, we propose the structured multi-video prompt, as is shown in Fig.~\ref{fig:prompts}.
+Our prompt originates from previous video language models' prompt design~\cite{lin2024video}.
+For the target video, we maintain the video tokens $<$\textbf{\textit{VIDEO\_TOKENS}}$>$ of the target video to preserve fine-grained and detailed visual information.
+We also append its graph-based structured data $<$\textbf{\textit{GRAPH\_TOKENS}}$>$ to indicate the key object and spatio-temporal relationships.
+For $N$ related videos, we only maintain the concise and data-efficient graph-based structured data $<$\textbf{\textit{GRAPH\_TOKENS}}$>$.
 In this context, we further indicate the relationships between the target video and related videos and how the LLMs can utilize these related multi-video structured data.
-Moreover, we introduce Chain-of-Thought (CoT)~\cite{wei2022chain} reasoning through the fixed prompt ``Think through the process step by step''.
-This approach helps the model to sequentially reason through structured information, improving its ability to comprehend and process the graph-based features.
 By structuring the prompt in this manner, we enable the video language model to leverage multi-video information in an effective way, thereby enhancing the model's ability to reason about and answer queries related to the video content.